php-fig/fig-standards/proposed/http-client/http-client.md

 If the request cannot be sent due to a network failure of any kind the Client MUST throw an instance of `Psr\Http\Client\NetworkExceptionInterface`.

+Clients MAY throw more specific exceptions than those defined here (a `TimeOutException` or `HostNotFoundException` for example), provided they implement the appropriate interface defined above.

 ## Interfaces

 ### ClientInterface